hanishkvc/prgs-docs-spreadsheetkvc/README.md

 ### 20200911IST1120 - GauriGaneshaToOnamToTeachersDayRelease

 Made the tab based path completion logic more user-controlled and inturn more constrained and less over-intelligent.
 In the process also simplifying it and making its end use more natural.
+Error tag missing and or non accessible path entries.

+Cant forget the interesting docufilms from DW, among others.
+They were the companions while thinking and coding some of these ;-)